Patent attorney information

 The New Zealand Institute of Patent Attorneys (Incorporated), ("NZIPA" or "The Institute"), established in 1912, is an incorporated body representing most Patent Attorneys registered under the New Zealand Patents Act, and who are resident and practising in New Zealand.
 Read more.

 - The New Zealand Patent Attorney Register

-- A guide to registering as a patent attorney in New Zealand
+- A guide to registering and renewing as a patent attorney in New Zealand

 - Patent attorney examinations